evelinag/blog/source/blog/2014/05-12-analyzing-f-network-on-twitter.md

 The same measure works for estimating centrality in other types of graphs, such as social networks.
 When we look at PageRank applied to Twitter network, there are three aspects that affect centrality of an account:

 * number of followers
 * centrality of followers
 * quality of links from followers

 Quality of links is based on the number of accounts that a node follows.
-For example, Alice follows only 10 accounts on Twitter whereas her friend Bob follows 1000 accounts.
+For example, Alice follows only 10 accounts on Twitter and her friend Bob follows 1000 accounts.
 Each account that Alice follows receives more weight from her than from Bob because Bob distributes his interest among many more accounts.

-PageRank combines these aspects to estimate relative importance of each follower.
+PageRank combines these aspects to put together relative importance of each follower.
 How different is the list of top 20 F# accounts based on PageRank?

 <div class="row">